medelhach/terraform/Configuration/Directories_and_files.md

 # File Extension
-palin test file with the .tf file extention are where code in Terraform language is stored .
+Plain test file with the .tf file extention are where code in Terraform language is stored .

 you can use also .tf.json

 # Text Encoding

-these plain test files must
-use UTF-8 encoding and usually use Unix-style line ending (LF), though it canalso use Windows-style line endings (CRLF) as well.
+These plain test files must use UTF-8 encoding and usually use Unix-style line ending (LF), though it canalso use Windows-style line endings (CRLF) as well.

 # Root Module